Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

      *	Speaking: talking to others to convey information effectively

-  * required credentials and year of experience: We need a candidate who has a completed bachelor’s degree in Engineering, Construction Management, or comparable field.
+  * Required credentials and year of experience: We need a candidate who has a completed bachelor’s degree in Engineering, Construction Management, or comparable field.
 It is important that the candidate has more than 10 years of experience in the sector.
 In addition, it is highly recognized that the person has project Management experience from design phase through implementation and operation.
 Besides, the candidate must have to ability to speak foreign languages and have a minimum of a C1 level in French.
   * job type (full-time, part-time): full-time
   * Location: remote or in the office centers.
   * Salary, benefits and perks: $38,139.38.
 CZK 833.741,22.